Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models: Experiments

-\textbf{Datasets and Experimental Settings.} We compare different methods on four long-tailed datasets: CIFAR-10-LT~\cite{cifar}, CIFAR-100-LT~\cite{cifar}, STL-10-LT~\cite{stl10}, and ImageNet-127~\cite{cossl}.
-For synthetic long-tailed datasets (CIFAR, STL-10), the class-wise labeled/unlabeled sample counts follow an exponential decay controlled by imbalance ratios $\gamma_l$ and $\gamma_u$~\cite{ACR}.
-For ImageNet-127, a naturally long-tailed dataset, we follow~\cite{zhou2024continuous} and use 10\% of the training data as labeled.
-To ensure fair comparison, we adopt the same splits and protocols as SSL methods~\cite{niu2024owmatch}, and report performance of VLMs in a few-shot setting where the number of shots is determined by the smallest labeled class (e.g., 5-shot for CIFAR-10 when $\gamma_l=100$ and $N_1=500$).
-Full setup details and shot derivations are available in Appendix~\ref{app:ltssst}.
+\textbf{Datasets and Experimental Setup.} We compare different methods on four long-tailed datasets: CIFAR-10-LT~\citep{cifar}, CIFAR-100-LT~\citep{cifar}, STL-10-LT~\citep{stl10}, and ImageNet-127~\citep{cossl}.
+For synthetic long-tailed datasets (CIFAR, STL-10), the class-wise labeled/unlabeled sample counts follow an exponential decay controlled by imbalance ratios $\gamma_l$ and $\gamma_u$~\citep{ACR}.
+For ImageNet-127, a naturally long-tailed dataset, we follow~\citep{zhou2024continuous} and use 10\% of the training data as labeled.
+To ensure fair comparison, we adopt the same splits and protocols as SSL methods~\citep{niu2024owmatch}, and report performance of pre-trained models in a few-shot setting where the number of shots is determined by the smallest labeled class (e.g., 5-shot for CIFAR-10 when $\gamma_l=100$ and $N_1=500$).
+Full setup details and shot derivations are available in Appendix \ref{app:ltssst}.

 \textbf{Experiment Results.} As shown in Table~\ref{tab:ltssl1}, in the long-tailed semi-supervised setting, SSL methods are designed to ensure that the learning process effectively captures all classes, even when the distribution is dominated by a few head classes.
 However, as shown in Table~\ref{tab:ssl}, their performance often declines in the same datasets compared to standard SSL, highlighting their ongoing vulnerability to the challenges of long-tailed distributions.
-In contrast, the evaluation results of pre-trained VLMs underscore their efficiency, which can be fine-tuned with only a small amount of labeled data and still perform well, even on low-resolution datasets, a common challenge for these models.
-As shown in Table~\ref{tab:ltssl2}, pre-trained models perform well on highly imbalanced datasets like STL-10 but struggle on semantically coarse datasets such as ImageNet-127 \cite{cossl}.
-ImageNet-127 is obtained by collapsing the 1{,}000 fine-grained ImageNet-1K classes into 127 coarse-grained categories according to their positions in the WordNet semantic hierarchy, yielding a long-tailed distribution (e.g., grouping “abacus,” “acoustic guitar,” and “analog clock” under the broader category “device”).
-Zero-shot CLIP evaluations reveal that this hierarchical coarsening injects semantic ambiguity, making it challenging for pretrained VLMs to confidently associate a fine-grained concept with a specific image.
-Although downstream fine-tuning can partially mitigate this issue, the underlying semantic constraints remain.
-Detailed analysis and visualization are shown in Appendix~\ref{app:imagenet127analysis}.
+In contrast, the evaluation results of pre-trained models underscore their efficiency, which can be fine-tuned with only a small amount of labeled data and still perform well, even on low-resolution datasets, a common challenge for these models.